Standards of Student Conduct

 - Remand the case to the Dean of Student Services for a formal hearing.

-Appeal of Disciplinary Probation, Long-Term Suspension or Recommendation for Expulsion
+Appeal Hearing Procedures for Disciplinary Probation, Long-Term Suspension or Recommendation for Expulsion

-Upon receipt of a written request for appeal, the Dean of Student Services will convene a Hearing Panel to conduct a formal hearing within 30 calendar days during the fall and spring semesters.
+Upon receipt of a written request for an appeal hearing, the Dean of Student Services will convene a Hearing Panel to conduct a formal appeal hearing within 30 calendar days during the fall and spring semesters.
 If the fall or spring semester ends before the hearing is scheduled, both parties will be notified of any delay.

 After the hearing date has been established and each party has been notified via official College District email address and/or regular and certified U.S. Mail or overnight delivery service, copies of the written case materials will be available for each party to pick up from the Office of Student Services seven (7) working days prior to the hearing.
 If the student has been suspended, copies of the written case materials will be available for pick up at the College Police office.

 In addition to copies of the written case materials, the names of the Hearing Panel members will be provided to each party.
 Each party involved in the Report of Student Misconduct may challenge the participation of any member of the Hearing Panel for cause.
-The person must submit their request in writing to the Office of Student Services by any of the means outlined above no later than 72 hours prior to the hearing.
+The person must submit their request in writing to the Dean of Student Services no later than three (3) working days prior to the hearing.
 The grounds for cause shall be limited to any personal involvement in the situation or issue, or any other act or statement indicating that person could not act in a neutral manner.
-After submitting the request to the Office of Student Services, the validity of any such challenges shall be determined by the Chairperson of the Hearing Panel.
+After submitting the request to the Dean of Student Services, the validity of any such challenges shall be determined by the Chairperson of the Hearing Panel.

 APPEAL PROCEDURES: HEARING PANEL PROCEDURES

-The Hearing Panel is the College District’s administrative due process procedure to resolve student disciplinary actions.
+Hearing Panel - The Hearing Panel is the College District’s administrative due process procedure to resolve student disciplinary actions.
 Parties are allowed to present testimony and witnesses to support their position.
 All communication and actions taken during this process are confidential.
-There will a sworn Campus Police representative present at all hearings regardless of the type of Student Misconduct.
+There will a sworn College Police representative present at all hearings regardless of the type of Student Misconduct.

 1. THE HEARING PANEL

-Each academic year, the Dean of Student Services shall request and receive appointments of at least five members from each constituent group to serve on the Hearing Panel pool; as follows:.
+Each academic year, the Dean of Student Services shall request and receive appointments of at least four members from each constituent group to serve on the Hearing Panel pool; as follows:.

-- Five students (enrolled in 5 or more units) appointed by ASO president, and;
+- Four students (enrolled in 5 or more units) appointed by Associated Student Organization (ASO) president, and;

-- Five full-time classified personnel, except those designated as management, appointed by the Classified Union president, and;
+- Four full-time classified personnel, except those designated as management, appointed by the Classified Union president, and;

-Five full-time administrative personnel, with the exception of any of the Vice Presidents and the Dean of Student Services, appointed by the Southwestern Community College District Administrators Association (SCCDAA) president.
+- Four full-time administrative personnel, with the exception of any of the Assistant Superintendent/Vice Presidents and the Dean of Student Services, appointed by the Southwestern Community College District Administrators Association (SCCDAA) president.

 When a Hearing Panel is required to be assembled, the Dean of Student Services will contact the President of each constituent group to appoint a member to the Hearing Panel.